PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 You can help confirm this entry by contributing facts, media, and other evidence of notability and mutation.

-The comic was created by writer Robert Kirkman, artists Tony Moore and Charlie Adlard (from issue #7 onward), and first issued by publisher Image Comics in October 2003.
+The comic, created by writer Robert Kirkman, artists Tony Moore and Charlie Adlard, was first issued by publisher Image Comics in of October 2003.
 The series has been positively received by critics and comic book fans alike, eventually winning the Eisner Award for Best Continuing Series and landing a TV series adaptation deal with AMC in 2010.

-Scenes from the pilot episode were unveiled for the first time at the San Diego Comic-Con International on July 23rd, 2010, followed by its online leak via Bittorrent on October 20th, nearly two weeks before the official premiere on October 31st.
+Scenes from a pilot episode for the TV adaptation were unveiled for the first time at the San Diego Comic-Con International on July 23rd, 2010, followed by an online leak via Bittorrent on October 20th, nearly two weeks before the official premiere on October 31st.
 Due to the reception of the first season, AMC renewed the show for a second season with 13 episodes.
 Season Two premiered on the 16th of October, 2011 and finished on the March 18th, 2012.
 Two episodes into the second season, it was confirmed for a third season to contain 16 episodes.
 The third season was released on October 14th and finished March 31st.
-Season 4 of the show has been confirmed and will start filming of the new season May 6th, 2013 and premiere supposedly on October 1st.
+Season 4 is set to return to AMC October 13.